pragtical/pragtical.github.io/docs/intro.md

 to perform different types of task, the way these tasks are scheduled has been improved on Pragtical to provide better editor responsiveness.

+* **Native Tokenizer** - in order to perform faster syntax highlighting we ported the Lua tokenizer into a native Lua module with optimizations that provide a 20X to 30X performance improvement.

 ### More Features

 Some of the additional features and enhancements include: